 This is the single highest-impact step.
 A commercial registered agent puts their business address on your state filing instead of yours.
 Since the registered agent address is the most-displayed field on Secretary of State search results, this one change removes the most visible piece of your personal information from the public record.

-Commercial registered agent services run from $99/year (Harbor Compliance) to about $200/year (Registered Agents Inc), with Northwest at $125/year in the middle.
+Commercial registered agent services run from $125 to about $200 per year on ongoing rates, with Northwest at $125/year at the bottom of that range and Registered Agents Inc at the top.
 Our 2026 registered agent cost comparison breaks down the math.

 Two things to look for if privacy is your reason for hiring one: